Reviewed by Physician Ignatius Ooi Yong Chin and Dr Eki Wari on October 25, 2022

 “From the TCM perspective, there are many ways to strengthen the

 Many studies have already shown the efficacy of TCM formulations for different types of abdominal pain.
-For example, ingredients like Atractylodis (common in China, Japan, Korea, and Thailand) have mechanisms that make them effective in helping with conditions like indigestion, gastritis, bacterial infection, and other abdominal related ailments that stem from a Spleen or
+For example, ingredients like Atractylodis have mechanisms that make them effective in helping with conditions like indigestion, gastritis, bacterial infection, and other abdominal-related ailments that stem from a Spleen or stomach Deficiency or imbalance.

 In addition to these physiological modalities, TCM promotes health conditioning to ensure a healthy body that can stave off diseases that lead to abdominal pain.